-The non-exam internally assessed component is assessed using a mark-based scale.
+Non-exam internally-assessed components are assessed using a mark-based scale.
 Centres report marks which will be submitted for moderation.
 The externally-assessed component is marked externally by Pearson.

 All components are awarded on a six-point grade scale from Level 1 Pass to Level 2 Distinction.
 Learners will receive a Uniform Mark for each component.